 What is your favorite food?

-ME: I often get obsessed with certain foods, but my constant favorites are fruit (especially mangoes, pineapple, cherries and berries) and chocolate in any form—bars, ice cream, cookies—you name it, I love it.
+ME: I’m constantly getting hooked on new foods, but my never-fail favorites are fruit (especially mangoes, cherries and berries) and chocolate in any form.

 What is your least favorite food?